Doctors Push Back As Congress Takes Aim At Surprise Medical Bills

 Don't see the graphic above?
 Click here.

 That was in tandem with a ground game led by local doctors.
-ER doctors, anesthesiologists, radiologists and other specialists who most often charge out-of-network prices – and also are among the highest-compensated practitioners — fanned out to shape legislation in a way that maintains their pay, and to voice their concern to lawmakers that insurance companies would have too much leverage to control their compensation.
+ER doctors, anesthesiologists, radiologists and other specialists who most often charge out-of-network prices – and also are among the highest-compensated practitioners — fanned out to shape legislation in a way that maintains their pay and to voice their concern to lawmakers that insurance companies would have too much leverage to control their compensation.

-"We by necessity place a tremendous amount of trust in our physicians," says Zack Cooper, an assistant professor at Yale University who has extensively researched surprise medical bills.
+"We by necessity place a tremendous amount of trust in our physicians," says Zack Cooper, an associate professor at Yale University who has extensively researched surprise medical bills.
 "Frankly, they have an easier time lobbying members [of Congress] than the folks who are affected by surprise billing."

 Arguing over the fix